Cloth Masks or Face Coverings

 - Request permission from the student or employee to disclose to other employees the positive test results.

-- Let co-workers who were in the immediate area know of the positive results and send them home and to log into UNM’s self-reporting system.
+- Let co-workers who were in the immediate area know of the positive results and send them home and instruct them to call the UNM COVID Call Center at 505-515-8212.
 If the employee has not granted permission then avoid using the employee name when speaking with co-workers.

-- Co-workers should follow guidance provided by EOHS related to testing and self-quarantining.
+- Co-workers should follow guidance provided by the Call Center related to testing and self-quarantining.

 *Similar process should be followed when a visitor or other member of the UNM community discloses positive COVID-19 test results.